 YOUR ACCOMMODATION FOR THE NIGHT WILL BE AT:

 Day 3 | Glacier Lagoon & Fjadrargljufur Canyon

-The highlight of our tour comes next, as we come to the Diamond Beach and the Glacier Lagoon at Jokulsarlon.
+After well-deserved rest comes the highlight of our tour – Diamond Beach and the Glacier Lagoon at Jokulsarlon.

 The Diamond Beach gets its name from the glittering remnants of icebergs that have made their way to the Atlantic Ocean.
 On the Diamond Beach, these fragments are then sculpted into wild and incredible shapes by the relentless wind and the mighty Atlantic waves.
 We will bring you here first so that you can get lots of fantastic photographs.